Hey yachties, times are tough right now. Like most of you, I’m also in lockdown but hey, at least the wifi onboard is good and we have plenty of food.

 What’s even more interesting is the fact the stockmarket has risen despite negative economic news we’re constantly bombarded with.

-Index funds take care of themselves.
+If you’re investing in ETFs, well, take care of themselves.
 Put simply, underperforming companies are drop kicked out the fund and are replaced by new upcoming companies.

 Naturally, each stock (company) must meet a stringent set of criteria which holds them to the highest standard.
 This is excellent for us investors as it means index funds are constantly seeking the best stocks out there.